What’s the Best Bow String Wax?

 String Snot Bow String Wax is a fine product: it's a composite of different types of moisture-repellent materials, such as grease, oil, and wax, so you can safely bring your bow into harsher weather without fear of string damage.
 It's non-freeze, too, so if you're a hard core, true grit kind of archer, you can use your bow in the freezing cold and safely assume you're doing no damage to your bow string.
 It's odorless, too, so it's great for the hunt.

-And, finally—if you've got a younger archer in your family, give the gift of String Snot.
-They'll love it, and it'll be good for their bow.
+And, finally—if you've got a younger archer in your family, consider giving the gift of String Snot.

 Allen 674 Archery Bow String Wax